Analyzing statistics just isn’t that easy

 Website analytics is awesome because a lot of measuring is very easy.
 You can just count the number of visitors on your page and the number of clicks on a button.
 Attitudes towards your brand and self-reported issues with usability are much more difficult to measure though.
 If you want to measure these kinds of things, you could do a qualitative study with a small sample.
 But a quantitative design with a larger number of individuals is also possible.
 Possible but also challenging and difficult!
 The drafting of questions in a survey (especially with limited answering possibilities) is difficult and requires proper testing.
 You should make sure that your questions really measure what you want to know.
 Measuring what you want to measure is what we call validity of your measurements.
 An example:

-You want to measure the extend to which people like the design of your website.
+You want to measure the extent to which people like the design of your website.
 You ask whether they like the colour.
 The answers to this question indeed say something about the degree to which people like your website.
 But design is more than colour.
 You would probably need more questions to really capture the degree to which people like the design of your website.

 If the questions you present to people are of bad quality, the data will become of bad quality as well.
 Thus remember GIGO: Garbage In, Garbage Out!